 Get Involved MissionaryMeeting-04

 More and more young people leave their villages and small towns (too) early, to continue their studies in the big city.
 They often stay with family members who do not live a Scriptural life.
 For these young people it is important to leave this environment full of temptation and sin and to hear the gospel and biblical teaching.
 We are very thankful for the help of the teams of young brothers and sisters from Europe and America, who do both spiritual and practical work in these countries, with the aim of transferring knowledge and skills.
 For example, organising youth camps for boys/young brothers and girls/young sisters, where they prepare and discuss the subjects and teach them technical skills.
-The contacts between the local young people with their peers also contributes to a richer exchange of experiences in their Christian walk.
+The contacts between the local young people with their peers also contribute to a richer exchange of experiences in their Christian walk.

-The local sisters appreciate the help of French and/or English speaking young people in the camps for girls and young sisters.
+The local sisters appreciate the help of French and/or English-speaking young people in the camps for girls and young sisters.
 This was seen during several visits in Northeastern Congo, where teams of young people from the Netherlands, Germany, France and Switzerland have been able to give very supportive help.
-In Uganda the help of English speaking young brothers and sisters is much appreciated.
-Through these activities the brethren in these countries learn to better organise and continue to organise these important youth camps.
+In Uganda, the help of English-speaking young brothers and sisters is much appreciated.
+Through these activities, the brethren in these countries learn to organise better and continue to organise these important youth camps.

 Construction and agriculture

 Are you a handyman?
-In several places help is needed in construction work.
-Over the past years the brothers in Northeastern Congo have learned a lot from masons and carpenters from the Netherlands and North America.
-Due to this they can continue this crucial work, also after the foreign helpers have left.
+In several places, help is needed in construction work.
+Over the past years, the brothers in Northeastern Congo have learned a lot from masons and carpenters from the Netherlands and North America.
+Due to this, they can continue this crucial work, also after the foreign helpers have left.